hazelcast/hazelcast-jet-reference-manual/docs/500_Vertices_in_the_Library/300_Computational_Vertices.md

 # Aggregation

-The focal
+Jet comes with a rich set of vertices for aggregations.
-point of distributed computation is solving the problem of _grouping_ by a time window and/or grouping key and _aggregating_ the data of each group.
-As we explained in the
-[Hazelcast Jet 101](Getting_Started/Hazelcast_Jet_101_-_Word_Counting_Batch_Job.md)
-section, aggregation can take place in a single stage or in two stages, and there are separate variants for batch and stream jobs.
+The focal point of distributed computation is solving the problem of _grouping_ by a time window and/or grouping key and _aggregating_ the data of each group.
+As we explained in the [Hazelcast Jet 101](Getting_Started/Hazelcast_Jet_101_-_Word_Counting_Batch_Job.md) section, aggregation can take place in a single stage or in two stages, and there are separate variants for batch and stream jobs.
 The main class